kwantumlabs/Proxy-Advantage/README.md

 Instead, effort is shown to be endogenously shaped by evaluative structure.

+### 5.1 Conditions for a Normatively Misaligned Proxy-Based Evaluative Context

 We can reasonably expect proxy-based incentive distortions to arise endogenously whenever the following conditions hold:

 1. **Evaluators value some latent internal trait and aim to reward it**